 I was introduced for the first time to the work of Arthur Wesley Dow in the spring of 2013.

-I had taken a workshop with an artist who raved about Dow and he encouraged me to buy Dow’s classic text on composition.
-From the moment I open the book until I finished the last page I realized that most of what I had been taught about drawing and painting was incomplete.
+I had taken a workshop with an artist who raved about Dow, and he encouraged me to buy Dow’s classic text on composition.
+From the moment I opened the book until I finished the last page, I realized that most of what I had been taught about drawing and painting was incomplete.

 My personal bias towards most endeavors is structural in nature.
-I take a synthetic approach to most problem solving issues and found that Dow too took a very similar approach.
+I took a synthetic approach to most problem-solving issues and found that Dow too took a remarkably similar approach.

 Dow had a simple (or so it seemed at first) four step process to developing his composition.

 - Tone the remaining ground in a mid tone

 This seems like a very straight forward process.
 And in the next post we will broaden the ideas and bring them to light.

 On a small note pad Draw a composition using only four shapes.
 Consider an outdoor scene with sky, ground plane, a distant hill, and some trees.
 Make a pleasing composition to your liking.
 Outline these big shapes in a thin line.
 Vary the composition in terms of length and width.
 Make several designs.